-- Outage data is the bellwether of infrastructure vulnerability. - The faults which manifest themselves because of vulnerabilities are an indicator of the reliability and survivability of critical ICT infrastructure. - Important to track reliability and survivability in order to asses whether the protection level is increasing, constant, or decreasing. - Root Cause Analysis (RCA) is instrumental in improvements - Trigger - Direct - Root
+- Outage data is the bellwether of infrastructure vulnerability. - The faults which manifest themselves because of vulnerabilities are an indicator of the reliability and resiliency of critical ICT infrastructure. - Important to track reliability and resiliency to asses whether the protection level is - increasing, constant, or decreasing. - Root Cause Analysis (RCA) is instrumental in improvements - Trigger - Direct - Root